Hibs sign Bodo/Glimt striker Melkersen

 "He's an exciting, attacking talent, technically good with both feet and he has good attributes to drop deeper on the pitch."

-Melkersen can play across the forward line, and netted 17 times on loan at Norwegian second-tier side Ranheim last term.
+Melkersen can play across the forward line, and netted 17 league goals on loan at Norwegian second-tier side Ranheim last term.

 He has also scored two goals in three U20 internationals.